Trust Registration & NGO Registration Fee in Karachi-Islamabad, Pakistan: Rs 50,000 ONLY

-Trust Registration & NGO Registration are being offered by us in Karachi-Islamabad-Rawalpindi-Lahore, Pakistan for Just Rs 50,000!
+Trust Registration & NGO Registration are being offered by us in Karachi-Islamabad-Rawalpindi-Lahore, Pakistan.
 Process of NGO/Trust Registration and requirements for NGO/Trust Registration are mentioned hereunder:

 Conditions of a Trust